All athletes must wear at minimum a hockey helmet and skates during competition. Extra gear will not be provided for participants.

 In the event of a tie, challengers are to shoot from the Judge line 15 feet away from the middle of the net.
 Each contestant is offered up to 5 shots in the first tie breaking round.
 If a tie still exists, each contestant is allowed a single shot each until a clear winner emerges.

-Each association is allowed to register one male and female finalist per age category to compete in the finals event.
+Each association is allowed to register one male and female finalist per age category to compete.

 Our program will assist associations in offering awards towards Finalists at each level of competition.